MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/getkeywordlocations.md

 # GetKeywordLocations Service Operation - Ad Insight
 Gets the geographical locations of users who have searched for the specified keywords.

+> [!NOTE]
+> The GetKeywordLocations service operation is deprecated as of August 21, 2023.

 ## <a name="request"></a>Request Elements
 The *GetKeywordLocationsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).